k3nnethfrancis/shoshin-dot-blog/posts/bm25-is-all-you-need.md

 ## BM25

-BM25 is a direct descendant of TF-IDF, built to address some of its shortcomings by introducing more flexibility and nuance in calculating document relevance [5 - link to paper and explanation of shortcomings (long docs, linear relationships btw term freq and relevance].
+BM25 is a direct descendant of TF-IDF, built to address some of its shortcomings by introducing more flexibility and nuance in calculating document relevance.
 It refines the process by considering not just the frequency of terms but also the length of documents and the diminishing returns of term frequency, allowing for a more balanced scoring system.

 BM25 doesn't impose a limit on the number of results it retrieves, ensuring exhaustive recall while balancing relevance and performance, making it a more reliable option for large-scale search.
 It’s also computationally efficient, able to process large document sets on a single CPU with a fraction of the memory requirements.